 If you think texts are too boring for your Gen Z workers, then Slack might just have the right thing for you.
 Beside from texts, you can also send GIFs and videos on the platform, making the messages way more fun.

-If you’re doing business in China, then you probably already heard so many great things about WeChat Work.
-Being the most popular instant messenger tool in China, WeChat Work supports a ton of functions – OA application, third-party applications for selection and API access to its own application, making it works so well with other software.
+If you’re looking to use internal instant messaging for business in China, then you probably already heard so many great things about WeChat Work.
+Being the most popular internal instant messaging software in China, WeChat Work supports a ton of functions – OA application, third-party applications for selection and API access to its own application, making it works so well with other software.

 Tap It and Get It